What's The Arctic Death Spiral?

-- Join others eg Extinction Rebellion in non-violent direct action - this is a last resort: all other approaches have failed
+- Join others eg Extinction Rebellion and Insulate Britain in non-violent direct action - this is a last resort: all other approaches have failed

 If you're concerned about accusations of hypocrisy, don't be: the current system locks us into fossil-fuel use for pretty much all everyday activities.

 Please send any constructive comments to